darcamo/cmake-integration/README.md

 2.  **Compile Target:**
     - Use `cmake-integration-select-current-target` to select a target.
+      - **TIP:** See the documentation of `cmake-integration-program-launcher-function` if you want to customize how the executable is run.
     - Use `cmake-integration-save-and-compile-last-target` to compile the last selected target.
     - You can also use `cmake-integration-save-and-compile` to select a target and compile it in a single command.

 3.  **Run Target:**
     - Use `cmake-integration-run-last-target` to execute the compiled executable.
+      - **TIP:** See the documentation of the `cmake-integration-debug-launcher-function` if you want to customize how the debug is run.
     - If you need to pass any command line arguments to the executable, use `cmake-integration-run-last-target-with-arguments` to specify custom command-line arguments and then run the executable.
 Any subsequence call to `cmake-integration-run-last-target` will use these arguments as well.

 4.  **Debug Target:**
-    - Use `cmake-integration-debug-last-target` to launch GDB or a DAP client for debugging the last compiled executable (see the `cmake-integration-use-dap-for-debug` variable).
+    - Use `cmake-integration-debug-last-target` to debug the last compiled executable.

 5.  **Run Tests:**
     - You can always choose a target that has the executable for your tests and run it as usual.